Prostitution Crimes in Pasco County

-For a first offense of offering to commit prostitution, the crime is charged as a third-degree felony punishable by up to a $5,000 fine and five (5) year in Florida State Prison.
+For a third offense of offering to commit prostitution, the crime can be charged as a third-degree felony punishable by up to a $5,000 fine and five (5) year in Florida State Prison.
 The crime is classified with a severity ranking of Level 1 for purposes of Florida’s Criminal Punishment Code.

 Punishments for Soliciting Another to Commit Prostitution

-If you are charged with soliciting another to commit prostitution, the penalties are even more serious.
-A conviction requires that you pay a $5,000 fine, complete 100 hours of community service, attend a human trafficking awareness course, and undergo a test for sexually transmissible diseases.
+A conviction for soliciting a prostitute also requires that you pay a $5,000 civil penalty.
+The court might also require that you complete 100 hours of community service, attend a human trafficking awareness course, and undergo a test for sexually transmissible diseases.

-In addition to those minimum mandatory penalties, the court can impose additional penalties up to the statutory maximum for a first-degree misdemeanor which includes 12 months in the county jail.
+Although crimes for soliciting a prostitute rarely result in jail time for a first offense, it is important to remember that in addition to the minimum mandatory penalties, the court can impose additional penalties up to the statutory maximum for a first-degree misdemeanor which includes twelve (12) months in the county jail.